Veterinary Assistant School Curriculum

-The Animal Behavior College (ABC) veterinary assistant course is designed to provide you the convenience and cost of an online veterinary assistant program with the added benefit of working with a veterinarian or other veterinary personnel in a real-world hospital environment.
+The Animal Behavior College (ABC) veterinary assistant courses give you a thorough educational foundation while also providing the convenience and affordability of an online program and the added benefit of working with a veterinarian or other veterinary personnel in a real-world hospital environment.

 NAVTA-Approv/career information/ed Veterinary Assistant Program

 Our vet assistant school follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1